 This is usually where we’d give you the old ‘don’t try this at home’ adage, but honestly, we can’t recommend it enough.
 Throwing the X3 M Competiton into a clay pan corner at 90kmph is about as close to divine as you can get with two hands, two feet and two tonnes of metal.
 It’s only when the 21-inch performance Michelins dig into the bulldust and you see it spray over the bonnet that you start to wonder – how much damage is this actually doing to my fresh new X3.
 So, with that in mind, ‘don’t try this in your own car’.

 Despite an official 0-100kmph reading of 4.2 seconds, those who know say the X3 & X4 M Competition’s real reading is closer to 3.8 seconds.
-This puts it heads first in the ring with the likes of the AMG GLC 63 S and even a stone’s throw away from the Lamborghini Urus.
+This puts it in the ring with the likes of the AMG GLC 63 S and even a stone’s throw away from the Lamborghini Urus.
 But, Where the BMW SUVs find their footing is the dynamism, agility, and precision that comes with the unique M xDrive configuration.
 As you pull the trigger on the shotgun throttle, the X4 M Competition will quickly find itself at 150kmph and looking for more.

 The interior styling has also received the typical M Series makeover.
 With Carbon Fibre trim, leather merino Msport seats and a big red ‘Start/Stop’ button, the X3 M Competition doesn’t sacrifice luxury for performance.
 This is, of course, replicated in its sloped roof big brother, the X4 M. It’s been a couple of years since the X Series refined the monstrous ‘box on wheels’ aesthetic and the, now distinctive, profile radiates an understated elegance that is sparse in the modern SUV range.